alexdhaynes/alexdhaynes/README.md

 - 👋🏿 Hi, I’m @alexdhaynes
-- 👩🏿‍💻 I am a Front-End Developer
+- 👩🏿‍💻 I am a Front-End Engineer
 - 🌲 When I'm not in front a computer, I like to hike through forests, take long walks, practice yoga, and learn new things
 - 🐈 Cat person